Community Fruit Trees

 How did the Community Fruit Trees program begin?

-We set out on the mission to ensure that our neighbors have access to delicious, nutritious fruit.
+We set out on the mission to ensure that our neighbors had access to delicious, nutritious fruit.
 To do this, Robin Greenfield and the Live Like Ally Foundation came together to establish the grassroots project, Community Fruit Trees.
 By establishing public fruit trees, this initiative helps reduce hunger, creates a deeper connection to our food, improves our natural environment, builds community, and exercises our independence from the globalized, industrial food system.
 We believe food is a human right, not a commodity.

 Is Planting Trees a Fruitful Investment?